 Importance of Love and Patience

-Although autism can be exhausting physically, mentally and emotionally because of the many layers and complexity of the condition, it is important that parents find ways to connect with their child in a meaningful way.
-Love and patience is needed.
+Although autism can be exhausting physically, mentally, and emotionally because of the many layers and complexity of the condition, it is important that parents find ways to connect with their children in a meaningful way.
+Love and patience are needed.
 Fortunately, there are many ways to show these attributes through words and actions.
 In order to find more ways to connect, parents can:

 - educate themselves about autism to gain knowledge and understanding,